MadCatX/WebMMBServer/README.md

-# WebMMB Server
+# WebMMB and WebMMBServer

-WebMMB server provides the backend for [WebMMB](https://github.com/MadCatX/WebMMB) application.
-WebMMB server requires functional [MMB](https://github.com/samuelflores/MMB) installation.
+WebMMB is a web-based service for the [MacroMoleculeBuilder (MMB)](https://github.com/samuelflores/MMB) structural biology tool.

+WebMMBServer is the backend of the service.
+WebMMBServer manages user sessions and controls MMB jobs.
+In order to function, WebmMMBServer requires MMB to be installed on the server where it runs.

 ## Installation
-WebMMBServer uses [Rocket](https://rocket.rs/) which requires the latest Rust nightly toolchain.
+WebMMBServer is based on [Rocket](https://rocket.rs/) library which requires the latest Rust nightly toolchain.
 Follow the instructions at [rustup.rs](https://rustup.rs/) to set up Rust development toolchain.
 Install the `nightly` toolchain by issuing

     rustup toolchain install nightly

-command in the terminal. `cd` into the directory with WebMMBServer project sources and set the `nightly` toolchain as default for the project with the following command:
+command in the terminal.

+`cd` into the directory with WebMMBServer project sources and set the `nightly` toolchain as default for the project with the following command:

     rustup override set nightly